What is a Slurm Account?

 Quality of Service (QoS)

-The Quality of Service (QoS) of your job submissions determine resources limits such as job runlength, memory, and priority.
+The Quality of Service (QoS) of your job submissions determine resources limits such as job run length, memory, and priority.
 For example, class accounts can only submit to the class QoS.
 When submitting a job, always verify the QoS associated with your chosen Slurm account.

 If you have multiple slurm accounts and wish to change your default slurm account, please contact Research Computing to make this change.